walkerlj0/Selenium_Course_Example_Code/content/preface.md

 If you find an error in the book (e.g., grammar issue, code issue, etc.) or have questions/feedback -- please feel free to e-mail me at <dhaeffner@gmail.com>.

-If you submit something and I end up using it in future versions of the book, I'll give you a shout-out in the acknowledgements.
+If you submit something and I end up using it in future versions of the book, I'll give you a shout-out in the Acknowledgements.